olejon/logstream/README.md

 * [Click here to see a demo](http://www.olejon.net/code/logstream/app/?stream=http%3A%2F%2Fwww.olejon.net%2Fcode%2Flogstream%2Fstream%2F&interval=6&timer=true)

-The demo checks a JSON file for changes every six seconds.
-The data is random.
+The demo checks a JSON file for changes every six seconds (the interval can be configured).
+The data is only for the demo.
 In a real life scenario there won't necessarily be new data every six seconds.
 The animation is only shown when there's new data.

 ### How to set up